howardleejh/howardleejh/README.md

 <br/>

 ## About Me
 <div align="center">I'm a Fullstack Blockchain Developer who builds decentralized applications that interact with EVM compatible blockchains such as Ethereum and Polygon.
-I have experience in building single page apps and progressive web apps that are responsive and support cross platforms.</div>
+I have experience in building single page apps and progressive web apps that are responsive and support cross platforms with blockchain interactions via digital crypto wallets such as Metamask and WalletConnect.</div>

 <br />